oroinc/documentation/user_guide/email_campaigns.rst

   calendar.

   |email_campaign_schedule|"
-  "**Owner***","Limits the list of users that can manage the campaign to those, whose roles allow managing email campaigns of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."
+  "**Owner***","Limits the list of users that can manage the campaign to those,  whose :ref:`roles <user-guide-user-management-permissions>` allow managing email campaigns of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."

 Optional fields can be used to define such details as the way to represent the sender's email address and name in the